 Belize had a 2018 Forest Landscape Integrity Index mean score of 6.15/10, ranking it 85th globally out of 172 countries.

-In 2018, countries submitted requests to the ICJ.
+In 2018, Belize submitted request to the ICJ.

 In April 2019, a referendum was to be held in Belize, but a court ruling led to its postponement.

-On May 2019, a referendum was held in Belize, and 55.4% of voters opted to send the matter to the ICJ.
+On May 2019, Belize held a referendum and voted to send the territorial claim to the International Court of Justice (ICJ).

-In 2019, countries submitted requests to the ICJ.
+In 2019, Belize submitted request to the ICJ.

 In 2019, the UN gave Belize a Gender Inequality Index score of 0.415, ranking it 97th out of 162 countries.

-On November 2020, the People's United Party (PUP), led by Johnny Briceño, defeated the United Democratic Party (UDP) for the first time since 2003.
+On November 2020, the People's United Party (PUP), led by Johnny Briceño, defeated the United Democratic Party (UDP), and Briceño took office as Prime Minister.

-As of 2020, the border dispute with Guatemala remains unresolved and contentious.
+As of 2020, the border dispute between Belize and Guatemala remains unresolved and contentious.

-In the 2020 U.S. Census Data, Belizeans ranked fourth largest in the "Some Other Race Alone" group, numbering 11,311 people.
+In the 2020 U.S. Census Data, Belizeans ranked fourth among the largest "Some Other Race Alone" or "Some Other Race Alone or in Any Combination" group.

 In 2021, the World Economic Forum ranked Belize 90th out of 156 countries in its Global Gender Gap Report.